I warn you, if you bore me, I shall take my revenge.

 Adjusting the Blade

-In order to take a clean full-width cut, the blade must project from the mouth the appropriate amount, and evenly across its width.
-In other words, it must not project too far, nor too little, and one corner of the blade must not project more than the opposite corner.
+In order to take a clean, full-width cut, the blade must project from the mouth the appropriate amount, and evenly across its width.
+In other words, it must project neither too far, nor too little, and one corner of the blade must not project more than the opposite corner.

-To evaluate the blade’s projection through the plane’s mouth, hold the plane upside down to a light-colored uniform background and look along the plane’s sole.
-The correct projection will be a thin line of uniform height across the width of the sole.
-If one side of the blade is projecting more than the opposite side, the blade is either skewed in the body, or it is shaped skewed.
+To evaluate the blade’s projection through the plane’s mouth, hold the plane upside down to a light-colored uniform background and peer along the plane’s sole.
+The correct projection will be a thin dark line of uniform height across the width of the sole.
+Assuming the plane’s sole is true, if one side of the blade is projecting more than the opposite side, the blade is either skewed in the body, or the cutting edge is shaped skewed.

-Please be aware that continued lateral pounding on the blade will not improve the situation and may damage the wooden body.
+A word of caution: Continued and heavy lateral pounding on the blade’s shoulders will not improve the situation and may damage the wooden body.

-Most planes allow a little bit of wiggle room for the blade, but sometimes, especially if the body shrinks in width due to reduced ambient humidity, the notches in the side of the mouth may need to be pared slightly deeper, or the blade ground narrower, to provide this right/left wiggle space.
+Most planes allow a little bit of wiggle room for the blade, but sometimes, especially if the body shrinks in width due to reduced ambient humidity, the bottoms of the retention grooves in the side walls of the mouth may need to be pared slightly deeper, or the blade ground narrower, to provide this right/left wiggle space.
 Be very careful, however, to avoid paring these grooves more than a thin shaving or two wider because, as mentioned above, removing wood at the grooves directly and irrevocably weakens the most tender point in the wooden body.
+We will discuss this subject in Part 4: Fitting Blade & Body.

 Even experienced craftsmen betimes become gutted, gobsmacked, and guragura upon discovering their otherwise perfect plane blade has become skewed and is projecting too far on one side to be adjusted for a good cut without resharpening it.
 Of course, the culprit is almost always pernicious pixies, but a wise Beloved Customer (inconceivable that there could be any other kind) will be careful to follow Petruchio’s example and tame the skew.
 And don’t forget to use a hardened stainless steel straightedge to check the blade for square when sharpening.